Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/supercell.md

 #### Conventional vs primitive cells

 The conventional cells of body-centered (bcc) or face-centered (fcc) cubic crystals, containing two atoms and four atoms respectively, reflect more intuitively the overall symmetry of such systems.
 The figure below illustrates this for the example of an fcc lattice.
-In this image, the volume marked in red represents the primitive unit cell, whereas the over-arching cubic conventional supercell exhibits the full face-centered cubic symmetry from which the corresponding crystal structure gets its name.
+In this image, the volume marked in red represents the primitive unit cell, whereas the over-arching cubic conventional supercell exhibits the full face-centered cubic symmetry from which the corresponding crystal structure gets its name:

 <img src="/images/TGa4T.png"/>